hyperrhiz/jekyll-journal/README.md

 # Idiosyncracies

 - J-j assumes you have media files you want to serve that are not best stored in git repositories.
 It includes a link to a "media server" that you can specify in order to include files directly.
 You could use storage on your own server; Amazon s3 is a good alternative.

+# Installing

+You'll need

+- Ruby
+- Bundler
+- Jekyll
+- server space to store media separately from your Jekyll-journal install, unless you have no plans to use more than a few images or other media objects.

+# Before you deploy

+- remove the file "corner.html" from the "includes" folder and remove the line "{% include corner.html %}" from "page.html" in the "layouts" folder.
+Otherwise you'll be stuck with that github logo.
+- if you're serving from the root of your directory, comment out the line "baseurl: /jekyll-journal" (line 37) from "config.yml".
+This is just in there so that github pages can figure out pathnames.